keisen/tf-keras-vis/README.md

 * [examples/visualize_conv_filters.ipynb](https://github.com/keisen/tf-keras-vis/blob/master/examples/visualize_conv_filters.ipynb)

 **[NOTE]**
-If you have ever used [keras-vis](https://github.com/raghakot/keras-vis), perhaps you may feel that tf-keras-vis is similar with keras-vis.
+If you have ever used [keras-vis](https://github.com/raghakot/keras-vis), you may feel that tf-keras-vis is similar with keras-vis.
-Yes, tf-keras-vis derived from keras-vis.
-And then it was designed to support features in the description of this README such as multiple inputs/outputs, batchwise processing and so on.
-Therefore, although both provided visualization algorisms are almost the same, those software architectures are different.
+Actually tf-keras-vis derived from keras-vis, and both provided visualization algorisms are almost the same.
-Please notice that tf-keras-vis APIs doesn’t have compatibility with keras-vis.
+But please notice that tf-keras-vis APIs doesn’t have compatibility with keras-vis.

 ## ToDo